UAVmatrix/uavcast-pro-docs/docs/hardware.md

 |      USA       |         Sprint         |                 No info                 |                                No Info                                 |
 |      USA       |        T-Mobile        | E3372h-510<br>E3276s-505<br>MS2372h-517 |                   fast.t-mobile.com, epc.tmobile.com                   |
 |      USA       |        Verizon         |               E3372h-510                |                              vzwinternet                               |

+!!!success "Modem LED Status"

+    - Green, flashing twice every 2s: The USB-Modem is powered on.
+    - Green, flashing once every 0.2s: The software of the USB-Modem is being upgraded.
+    - Green, flashing once every 2s: The USB-Modem is registering with a 2G network.
+    - Blue, flashing once every 2s: The USB-Modem is registering with a 3G network.
+    - Cyan, flashing once every 2s: The USB-Modem is registering with a 4G network.
+    - Green, solid: The USB-Modem is connected to a 2G network.
+    - Blue, solid: The USB-Modem is connected to a 3G network.
+    - Cyan, solid: The USB-Modem is connected to a 4G network.

 **HiLink or Stick modems**